paulklemm/zenf-hugo-source/content/posts/2016-12-25-how-to-make-sure-biologists-get-nothing-from-your-talks.md

 - Go into details of said algorithms, especially on how they they perform
 - Do *not* spare on memory usage information
 - Tell people in which language tools are written in (Biologists are very religious with programming languages)
-- Everybody should use `<insert_random_programming_language_here>`
+- Everybody should use `<insert random programming language here>`
 - Jump a lot between analysis steps and make them as abstract as possible
-- Examples are to avoid, they benefit only beginners and the stupid
+- Avoid examples, they benefit only beginners and the stupid
 - Scare people from programming on their own because of all the things they can do wrong
 - Jump between problems quickly
 - Try not to make yourself obsolete

-When you craft the talk, always ask yourself: *How can I widen the gap between the sciences and how can I disconnect myself from the audiences reality*
+When you craft the talk, always ask yourself: *How can I widen the gap between the sciences and how can I disconnect myself from the audiences reality*.

+Feel free to add suggestions in the comments.